Germany rejects U.S. criticism of export reliance

 "We have always been a strong export country and we are proud of that," said Ilse Aigner, the conservatives' lead negotiator in coalition talks for economic issues.

-Germany shed the label of "sick man of Europe" after reunification in 1990 partly through years of wage restraint that made it more competitive.
+Germany shook off the label of "the sick man of Europe" after reunification more than two decades ago in part through years of wage restraint that made it more competitive.

 But now its economy is outpacing peers and it is under pressure to do more to help the euro zone out of its crisis by stimulating domestic demand and as a result, taking more imports from the rest of the currency bloc, its main trading partner.